Training and support resources

 Frequently asked questions

-From the end of June 2017, Queensland's GPs will have secure online access to their patients' Queensland Health records.
+From the end of June 2017, Queensland's GPs have been able to register for secure online access to their patients' Queensland Health records via the HPP.
+From February 2020 Specialists, Nurses, Midwives and Paramedics have been eligible for HPP access and from February 2022 Pharmacists became eligble for access.

-Queensland GPs must accept the Terms and Conditions when registering and viewing Queensland Health patient healthcare information available through the HPP.
+Queensland HPs must accept the Terms and Conditions when registering and viewing Queensland Health patient healthcare information available through the HPP.
 There will be ongoing auditing processes to ensure appropriate access of patient healthcare information is being adhered to.
-Penalties for inappropriate access and use by GPs may lead to possible deregistration.
+Penalties for inappropriate access and use by HPs may lead to possible deregistration.

-Only GPs who are practicing in Queensland are allowed to access their patient healthcare information available through the HPP.
+Only eligible HPs who are practicing in Queensland are allowed to access their patient healthcare information available through the HPP.

-GPs can access your patient healthcare information through existing manual processes; for example by requesting results from the hospital.
+HPs can access your patient healthcare information through existing manual processes; for example, by requesting results from the hospital.

 Queensland Health will conduct audits to ensure appropriate use of the patient information is being adhered to.
 Penalties apply for inappropriate access and use of the HPP including possible deregistration.

-When a patient has chosen to opt-out, this means they do not want their GP to access their Queensland Health healthcare information online through the HPP.
-Queensland GPs can continue to obtain their patients’ healthcare information using existing processes.
+When a patient has chosen to opt-out, this means they do not want their HP to access their Queensland Health healthcare information online through the HPP.
+Queensland HPs can continue to obtain their patients’ healthcare information using existing processes.

-Yes, only Queensland GPs will be able to view their patient healthcare information through the HPP.
-It is considered that in the future other health practitioner will be able allowed similar access as legislation allows.
+Yes, only Queensland eligible HPs will be able to view their patient healthcare information through the HPP.
+It is considered that in the future other health practitioners will be allowed similar access as legislation allows.

-Yes, All GPs must have a current registration to be able to sign into the HPP.
-GPs that have either a cancelled or suspended registration will not be provided access the HPP.
+Yes, All HPs must have a current AHPRA registration to be able to sign into the HPP.
+HPs that have either a cancelled or suspended registration will not be provided access to the HPP.

 Yes.
 However the screen size of some mobile devices may be too small to display the healthcare information clearly.

-If a patient would prefer that their treating GP did not have online access to your public healthcare information, they have the right to opt-out.
+If a patient would prefer that their treating HP did not have online access to your public healthcare information, they have the right to opt-out.

-Queensland GPs that do not have 100 point of digital documentation to prove their identity can attend a customer centre in Brisbane, Gatton or Beaudesert and provide alternative documents to prove their identity in the first instance.
-For more information refer to https://identity.qld.gov.au/help/faq.html#howDoIProvide100PointsOfIdentification
+Queensland HPs that do not have 100 point of digital documentation to prove their identity can attend a customer centre in Brisbane, Gatton or Beaudesert and provide alternative documents to prove their identity in the first instance.
+For more information refer to digital identity webpage.

-Only GPs who are practicing in Queensland are allowed to access patient healthcare information available through the HPP.
+Only HPs who are practicing in Queensland are allowed to access patient healthcare information available through the HPP.